 - EDRS 828: Item Response Theory (3 credits)

 - EDRS 830: Hierarchical Linear Modeling (3 credits) (*)

 - EDRS 831: Structural Equation Modeling (3 credits)

 - EDRS 833: Participatory Action Research (3 credits)

 - EDRS 897: Special Topics in Research Methods (3 credits)

 *Students pursuing the Kinesiology Concentration must select these course options.

 Through seminars, courses, internships, and independent studies, students acquire the knowledge and technical skills requisite to a chosen educational specialization.
 Students may specialize in any of a variety of professional areas.

-All students in the PhD in Education and Human Development program in the School of Education at George Mason University are required to have a secondary emphasis area of scholarship in addition to a major or professional specialization area of study in education.
-The purpose of the PhD secondary emphasis requirement is to ensure that each student has adequate exposure to the concepts and research methods of a specialty or a coherent interdisciplinary field of study which is relevant to the field of specialization in education.
+All students in the PhD in Education in the School of Education at George Mason University are required to have a secondary emphasis area of scholarship in addition to a primary specialization area of study in education.
+The purpose of the PhD secondary specialization requirement is to ensure that each student has adequate exposure to the concepts and research methods of a specialty or a coherent interdisciplinary field of study which is relevant to the field of specialization in education.